 The FDIC counts 9.2 million unbanked or underbanked households in the United States.
 Depending on where your restaurant is located, going cashless can impact a considerable portion of the population.
 For instance, in Baltimore, where Park Café & Coffee Bar is located, 27% of residents don’t have bank accounts.

-Going cashless might be considered too restrictive regardless of socioeconomic standing.
+Going forward with the cashless payments advantages might be considered too restrictive regardless of socioeconomic standing.
 For some customers who do have cards, being told how they can pay is considered just plain annoying.

 Some customers are not old enough to have cards, like students and children.
 An employee of Park Café told the Baltimore Sun that going cashless is almost sad in this case.
 “There’s a lot of children who come in all the time,” she said.
 “They’re some of my favorite regulars, and they usually just come for a glass of water, but sometimes they want a cookie, and it would break my heart if we couldn’t provide that to them.”